Toggle menu

 • CHALLENGE - once the facts are established, explain why you believe your valuation is wrong.

 You cannot appeal your 2023 rateable value until you have completed CHECK and CHALLENGE.
-You can only do this after 1 April 2023, which is when the 2023 valuation legally takes effect and can be challenged.
-You can find out more about how to Check and Challenge your rateable value by visiting the GOV.UK Check and Challenge link.
+You can find out more about how to Check and Challenge your rateable value by visiting GOV.UK Check and Challenge Your Business Rates Valuation.

 You must pay your business rates bill until the check, challenge, appeal process is completed.
 Having an outstanding appeal against your rateable value is not accepted by Magistrates' Courts as grounds for withholding payment so you should continue to make payments on your current bill until you receive a revised bill.
 Any overpaid rates will be refunded if your appeal is successful.